yandex-cloud/docs/en/query/operations/binding.md

 # Working with data bindings

-Data binding in {{ yq-full-name }} contains information about a [connection](connection.md), data format and schema and lets you run queries to data from different sources.
+Data binding in {{yq-full-name}} contains information about a [connection](connection.md), data format and schema and lets you run queries to data from different sources.

 ## Creating a binding {#create}